-We, the private-sector companies and associations listed below, urge you not to pass HB 2078.
-As applied to advanced communications capabilities and services, the bill would impose so many restrictions and make the referendum process so onerous that it would amount to a virtual ban on local choice.
-The bill will harm both the public and private sectors, retard economic growth, prevent the creation or retention of jobs around the State, particularly in rural areas, hamper work force development, and diminish the quality of life in Missouri.
+We, the private-sector companies and associations listed below, urge you not to pass SB 136.
+As applied to advanced communications capabilities and services, the bill would amount to a virtual ban on local choice.
+It would harm both the public and private sectors, retard economic growth, prevent the creation or retention of jobs around the State, particularly in rural areas, hamper work force development, and diminish the quality of life in Colorado.

-In particular, HB 2078 will hurt the private sector by derailing or unnecessarily complicating and delaying public-partnerships, by interfering with the ability of private companies to make timely sales of equipment and services to public broadband providers, by denying private companies timely access to advanced networks over which they can offer business and residential customers an endless array of modern products and services, and by impairing economic and educational opportunities that contribute to a skilled workforce from which businesses across the state will benefit.
+In particular, SB 136 would hurt the private sector by derailing or unnecessarily complicating and delaying public-partnerships, by interfering with the ability of private companies to make timely sales of equipment and services to public broadband providers, by denying private companies timely access to advanced networks over which they can offer business and residential customers an endless array of modern products and services, and by impairing economic and educational opportunities that contribute to a skilled workforce from which businesses across the state will benefit.